opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 My apolgies, if you were hoping for a LaMDA-like large language model.

 This Guassian, a "Bell Curve", shows the distribution of the MI between pairs of jigsaw pieces.
+Recall, tehse jigsaw pieces encode the grammatical relationships, they encode the syntax of the language.

 It's remarkable because Gaussians indicate that the underlying data is uniformly distributed on the surface of a high-dimensional